 Despite some negatives, the site is brownfield and within the built up area.
 Mitigation measures to ensure minimise noise from the A27 would be required but this could be dealt with at the planning application stage.
-The site is therefore recommended for inclusion in the Local Plan.
+It is considered that the positive impacts of developing the site would outweigh the negative impacts.

 Site 9 - Shoreham Gateway

-Site size (ha): 2.5
+· · •

-Current use: Horse Grazing
+Current use: Horse Grazing Site size (ha): 2.5

 Proposed use: Employment, residential

 Water quality

 Criteria Performance Comment

-Will allocation lead to A - Yes, within zone 3 of
+Will allocation lead to A - Yes, within zone 3 of Comment

 development within a Groundwater Source Protection

 Groundwater Source Zone

 Protection Zone?
+Zone

 Land use efficiency

 Criteria Performance Comment

 Will the allocation make use of R - No

 previously developed land?
+1

 Will the allocation fall within an A - No

 area of potentially

 contaminated land?

 Biodiversity

 Criteria Performance Comment

 Will allocation impact upon a A - The site is immediately

 Site of Special Scientific adjacent the River Adur SSSI so

 Interest (SSSI)? there is potential for the site to

 have an impact.

 Will allocation impact upon an G - No

 SNCI, LNR or any other BAP

 habitat?

 Historic environment

 Criteria Performance Comment

 Will the allocation impact upon G - No

 a Scheduled Ancient

 Monument?

 Will allocation impact upon a A - The Grade I St Nicholas Any new development on this

 Listed Building?
 Church and Grade II Toll site would need to be sensitive

-Bridge are located close to the site. to the Listed Buildings and their setting.
-Will allocation impact upon a Conservation Area?
-A - The southern end of the site borders on the Old Shoreham Conservation Area.
-Any new development on this site would need to be sensitive to the setting of the Conservation Area.
-Countryside Criteria Is the site within the Performance R - Yes Comment countryside?
-R - Tes Does the site make a major contribution to the setting, character, structure and environmental quality of the countryside/district?
-R - Yes Although the Landscape and Ecology Study produced in 2012 recognised that the landscape quality of the site in itself is not particularly high, it is considered that the site makes a significant contribution to the setting of the River Adur, particularly when viewed from the well- used Downs link immediately to the west of the site and the Tollbridge, and not only acts as a gateway to Shoreham but a gateway from Shoreham to the National Park.
-The site is an important part of the gateway sequence of views and spaces on the northern edge of Shoreham and development of the site would be an unwelcome urbanisation, likely to be highly exacerbated by any removal of the scrub on the western boundary of the site.
+Bridge are located close to the to the Listed Buildings and

+Will allocation impact upon a site. their setting.

+Will allocation impact upon a A - The southern end of the site Any new development on this

+Conservation Area? borders on the Old Shoreham Conservation Area. site would need to be sensitive to the setting of the Conservation Area.
+Countryside Criteria Performance Comment Is the site within the countryside?
+R - Yes Does the site make a major contribution to the setting, character, structure and environmental quality of the countryside/district?
+R - Yes The Shoreham Gateway Landscape Study (2016) concludes that the site makes a significant contribution to the setting of Shoreham and the River Adur, particularly when viewed from the well-used Downs link immediately to the west of the site, and the Tollbridge.
+The site not only acts as a gateway to Shoreham but a gateway from Shoreham to the National Park.
+The site is an important part of the gateway sequence of views and spaces on the northern edge of Shoreham and development of the site would be an unwelcome urbanisation.
 Would the site have an impact on the South Downs National Park?
 A - The site is close to the National Park but would be unlikely to have a significant impact on its setting or views from the Park.
 What grade agricultural land is the site located in?
-G - No classification Accessibility to green space and Operation Criteria How far is the site from each of the following open space typologies: Performance Comment Parks and gardens (Recommended accessibility standard - 15 minute walk time) G - The site is within 15 minutes walk of a park/garden Access via the Downs Link Cycle Route 79
+G - No classification Accessibility to green space and Criteria How far is the site from each of the following open space typologies: Performance Comment Parks and gardens (Recommended accessibility standard - 15 minute walk time) G - The site is within 15 minutes walk of a park/garden Access via the Downs Link Cycle Route 79 Natural and Semi-Natural (Recommended accessibility standard - 15 minute walk or 30 minute drive time) G - the site is within 15 minutes walk of a natural / semi-natural greenspace Amenity Greenspace (Recommended accessibility standard - 5 minute walk time) Provision for Children and A - This site is located outside of recommended 5 minute walk time G - The site is within 15 minutes Young People (Recommended accessibility walk of a children's play area